Questions, Comments, or Corrections? Let us know!

 • If the child has an existing profile, it should be transferred to the foster district and the resident district should remain the district of record.

-• If a child age 3 to five years is placed in foster care in a district other than the resident school district, the child’s GOLD profile will be established and maintained by the resident district until such time as the court, or other authorized official, decides that it is in the child’s best interest to receive his/her educational services in either the foster district or other specified program.
+• If a child age 3 to 5 years is placed in foster care in a district other than the resident school district, the child’s GOLD profile will be established and maintained by the resident district until such time as the court, or other authorized official, decides that it is in the child’s best interest to receive his/her educational services in either the foster district or other specified program.

 • The resident district should be marked on the child profile as the district of record.